 Have children find places to sit quietly by themselves and compose their own haiku.
 Ask them to think about and notice what’s happening around them in the natural world and any ecosystem interactions they observe.
 Afterward, give everyone a chance to read their haiku out loud.
 Shy writers may pass or ask someone else to read their poems.
 Leaders can set a good example by reading their own poems.

 Objective: To reflect on the discoveries made while investigating leaves and leaf-eaters.

-Have each child complete this sentence: My favorite find today was ______because______.
+Have each child complete this sentence: One thing that surprised me today was ______because______.